GarrettBardini/EnvironmentSensor/README.md

 ### 4GB USB Flash Drive ###
 Any flash drive or external hard drive will work.
 It will not be best to store this data to the operating SD card.
 ### BrosTrend USB Wifi Adapter ###
 Any Rasberry Pi or linux capable device should work.
-Make sure you check not all Wifi extenders are compatable.
+Make sure you check, not all Wifi extenders are compatable.
 ### Arducam 2MP Infrared USB2.0 ###
 Any USB camera should work.
 Make sure that it will be compatable.